bcgov/orgbook-bc-api-docs/docs/README.md

 ]
 ```

-The second credential contains information about the organization's business number, issued by the Canada Revenue Agency for tax purposes.
+The second credential of interest contains information about the organization's business number, issued by the Canada Revenue Agency for tax purposes.
 There is only a single attribute for the `'business_number'`.
 The `'value'` is the business number itself.

 Together these credentials can be used to programmatically fill in form fields in an application.

+_Side note: Credential sets are also useful to generate a timeline of credentials issued/revoked to/from an organization.
+It is in fact what is used to generate OrgBook's credential timeline.
+For example, check out: https://orgbook.gov.bc.ca/entity/BC1162838._

 #### Implementation Example 2